History of weapons: 20th century

-In 1915, the first propeller plane that could safely fire a machine gun through the propeller blades was invented.
+In 1915, the first propeller plane that could safely fire a machine gun through the propeller blades was invented, it was called the Morane-Saulnier Type L "Parasol".
 This led to later dogfights during World War I. Tanks were also used for the first time during World War I, but they were often slow and unreliable at first.
 However, they did allow more mobility in the war.
 Early tanks were mounted with machine guns and light artillery.
 Armored vehicles with wheels had been used earlier, but they could not cross trenches.
 Tanks were used a lot more and in greater numbers in World War II.